chrisg07/PlotIdle/README.md

 ## Development server

-Run `npx nx run example-app-angular:serve` for a dev server.
+Run `npx nx run plot-idle:serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding